nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 ### IPAM Network Field Types

 !!! tip
-	Prior to Nautobot 1.2, IPAM network objects were overhauled and network membership queries using nested filter expressions and custom lookups will required updats in your code.
-Since Nautobot 1.2, you can use the same custom lookups for all use cases within MySQL and most use cases for Postgresql.
-See [filtering documentation](../rest-api/filtering.md#Network-and-Host-Fields) for more details.
+	Nautobot 1.2 and later supports most of the same filter-based network membership queries as NetBox.
+See [below](#membership-lookups) and the [filtering documentation](../rest-api/filtering.md#Network-and-Host-Fields) for more details.
+(Prior to Nautobot 1.2, IPAM network objects only supported model-manager-based methods for network membership filtering.)

 !!! note
 	Nautobot did not mimic the support of non-subnets for the `net_in` query to avoid mistakes and confusion caused by an IP address being mistaken for a /32 as an example.